AustralianBioCommons/ables/resources.md

 ## Computational resources

-ABLes computational resources are allocated to each project quarterly and additional resources can be requested by the bioinformatics lead of the projects.
+ABLes computational resources are allocated to each project quarterly and additional resources can be requested by each project's bioinformatics lead.

 {% include callout.html type="note" content="Additional resources can be requested [using this form](https://docs.google.com/forms/d/e/1FAIpQLSfzHJajEKTnGuYWb1gLRR2nlUExLIRM7qSGy_hhbiCKB3KX2Q/viewform?usp=sf_link)." %}